- Product

 → Context

-The source material was a massive, carefully crafted PPT universe.
-It held audience definitions, regional nuances, strategic pillars and signals, all arranged for linear presentation in workshops.
-None of it was structured for a digital product where users expect direct access, free navigation and clear hierarchy.
+The source material was a massive PPT universe: audience definitions, regional nuances, strategic pillars and signals, all arranged for linear workshops.
+None of it was structured for direct access, free navigation, or retrieval.

-My responsibility was to define the platform vision and creative direction, and to build the information architecture that would turn this strategic content into a usable product.
+My responsibility was to define the platform vision, creative direction, and information architecture.

 → Problem

 The existing materials depended on a strict, slide-by-slide story.
-That format works in a workshop but breaks down when a regional lead wants to quickly answer questions like “What does this audience look like in South Korea?” or “Which signals sit behind this value?”.
+That format works in a workshop but breaks down when a regional lead needs to answer: “What does this audience look like in South Korea?” or “Which signals sit behind this value?”.

-If the platform simply mirrored the PPT, global teams would be stuck scrolling through someone else’s narrative instead of using the tool to support their own decisions.
-The platform needed to support non-linear exploration, fast retrieval of specific information and a clear sense of where users were in the content universe.
+If the platform mirrored the PPT, global teams would be stuck scrolling through someone else’s narrative instead of using the tool to support their own decisions.
+It needed non-linear exploration, fast retrieval, and a clear sense of location inside the content universe.

 → Approach